matteocorti/tmstatus.sh/README.md

 A simple script to summarize the Time Machine backup status

-The script takes no arguments and shows the current status of Time Machine (on macOS)
+The script takes no arguments and shows a summary of status of Time Machine (on macOS)

 Sample output